Easy Pumpkin Decorating Ideas

 54. Yoda– Here’s another fun option for all the Star Wars fans.

-55. R2-D2– Or if you really want to go all out, try your hand at this impressive R2-D2 pumpkin!
+55. R2-D2– If you really want to go all out with your pumpkin designs, try your hand at this impressive R2-D2 pumpkin!

 57. Pooh’s Hunny Pot– Here’s another one of our favorite pumpkin decorating ideas: Turn your pumpkin into Winnie the Pooh’s hunny pot.